Discover Bruxelles - Brussel : Brussels, incredible breeding ground for the 9th art!

 In the early 1990s, the idea was born of embellishing a few unsightly gables and walls in the center of Brussels, the city's self-proclaimed "comic strip capital".
 It was also a way of paying tribute to the many comic strip artists born or raised in Brussels.

 Inaugurated in July 1991, the "Broussaille" wall covers some 45 m².
 The mural is located between Rue Marché au Charbon and Plattesteen.
 Today, there are some sixty frescoes throughout the capital (mainly in the Pentagon, but also beyond).
 The "Art Mural" collective has been creating 2 or 3 frescoes a year since 1993.
-The frescoes have become so much a part of Brussels' culture that when one of them needs to be covered (for a building project), it's usually moved to another blank surface.
-This is the case of the Marque Jaune fresco, a reference to Blake and Mortimer, which will be covered by a new building but has just been repainted in the Marolles district.
-Among the emblematic Brussels comic strip characters covering the streets of the capital are Ric Hochet, Yoko Tsuno, XIII, Thorgal, Titeuf and Quick et Flupke, the Brussels ketjes also created by Hergé.
+The frescoes have become such a fixture on the walls of Brussels that when one of them needs to be covered (due to a building project), it is usually moved to another blank surface.
+Such is the case with the Marque Jaune fresco, a reference to Blake and Mortimer, repainted in the Marolles district.
+Among the emblematic Brussels comic strip characters covering the streets of the capital are Ric Hochet, Yoko Tsuno, XIII, Thorgal, Titeuf and Quick and Flupke, the Brussels ketjes also created by Hergé.
 Not forgetting Tintin, of course.
 In addition to his fresco on rue de l'Étuve (very close to Manneken Pis), his head, flanked by that of his faithful Snowy, can be seen from afar at the top of the Le Lombard building on Place Bara.
+Parcoursbd.brussels offers 3 routes to discover them.

-The Centre Belge de la Bande Dessinée, housed since 1989 in an Art Nouveau building designed by Victor Horta and built in 1909, has an international scope.
-Both a permanent exhibition on the history of the 9th art and an incredible comic strip documentation center, it also organizes meetings with authors and comic strip courses.
-Visit.brussels offers a comics itinerary for groups, giving an insight into the different aspects of comics in Brussels.
+The Musée de la Bande Dessinée, housed since 1989 in an Art Nouveau building designed by Victor Horta and built in 1909, has an international scope.
+Both a permanent exhibition on the history of the 9th art and an incredible comic strip documentation center, it also organizes meetings with authors, comic strip courses and guided tours.